Almonte5/Comp2050-2024-assignment2-lmeyp/deliverables/SDD.md

 | T9 | Complete project documentation and conduct a project closure review. | T8 | S | M9: Project Closure |

 ### 6.4 Risks

-A table with the following types of risks
-- Organizational risks that come from changes in the organizational environment.
-Think of changing stakeholders or management, or a change of mind of stakeholders or management.
-- Requirements risks, that come from changes to the requirements, or wrong requirements, and the process of managing requirement changes.
-- Technology risks that come from the software or hardware technologies that are used by the system. **Include here parts of the system that you may need from the team that works on the other half of the system, or parts that you both depend on.**
-- Tools risks that come from the software tools and other support software used to develop the system.

-For each risk include

-- An ID
-- A description of the risk.
-- The probability of that risk happening (use an appropriate scale: low to high, or 0% to 100%, or ...)
-- The severity of the risk (use an appropriate scale: none to catastrophic, or 0 to 10, or ...)
-- Mitigation strategies.
-Suggest measures that can be taken to reduce the risk.

 > Since you do not know how many people work on the project, or what resources you may have, it does not make too much sense to talk about people risk, or estimation risk, yet.
 Furthermore, if something like a probability is unknown, is better to say that it is unknown, instead of making something up.